bluerobotics/bluerobotics.github.io/blueesc/index.md

 ##LED Indicator Lights

 The BlueESC includes two indicator lights that show the status of the ESC.
+The behavior of these LEDs is consistent with the default behavior in the *tgy* firmware.
+Please see the [README for *tgy* for a detailed description of LED indicator light behavior](https://github.com/sim-/tgy/blob/master/README.md#troubleshooting).

 #I<sup>2</sup>C Protocol